You can use the following file systems:

 Snapshots (see below) +|

-Our filesystem automatically creates periodic snapshots of the home folders, allowing you to access (and restore) older versions of your files without assistance by the admins.
+For these low-volume I/O classes of folders, our file system automatically creates periodic snapshots, allowing you to access (and restore) older versions of your files without assistance by the admins.
 Snapshots are saved to the hidden folder

 .snapshots (you would not see this folder listed even by an 'ls -la').
 Nonetheless, you can go to that hidden folder by explicitely “